 You can already see a pattern emerging.
 Eastern European countries generally offer the best value to travellers.
 There’s no shortage of scenic and historic attractions; and for those who love the party scene, there’s tons of vibrant nightlife to enjoy.
 So, although you may not know too much about Skopje or Yerevan, that doesn’t mean your budget holiday to these destinations won’t be action-packed.

 On the other end of the scale, we have Northern and Western Europe with its high cost of living – but if price isn’t your primary deciding factor, there are unique experiences to enjoy.
 After all, a cruise down a Norwegian fjord or a view of the Northern Lights from Iceland might be expensive, but it’s still the experience of a lifetime.
+Just make sure you don’t fall for some of the well known tourist traps, as that’s one surefire way to drain your budget really fast.

 How Do European Capitals in Different Regions Rank?